keithalewis/papers/rl.md

-# Reinfocement Learning
+# Reinforcement Learning

-Goal directed learning for an agent interacting with an evironment.
+Goal directed learning for an agent interacting with an environment.

-Beyond the agent and the environment, one can identify four main subelements of a reinforcement learning system: a policy, a reward signal, a value function, and, optionally, a model of the environment.
+Beyond the agent and the environment, one can identify four main sub-elements of a reinforcement learning system: a policy, a reward signal, a value function, and, optionally, a model of the environment.

 ## Markov Decision Process